EngTrace: A Symbolic Benchmark for Verifiable Process Supervision of Engineering Reasoning: Limitations

 \section{Limitations}

-We acknowledge several limitations in this work that we plan to address in future research.

-First, our current evaluation treats models as isolated inference engines, detached from the practical constraints of applied engineering.
-By focusing solely on static text generation, we overlook two critical components of reliable design: iterative self-correction and risk assessment.
-Consequently, while we effectively measure raw theoretical proficiency, our current framework does not fully capture the stability or safety assurance required for deployment in high-stakes engineering workflows.

-Second, \ourdataset is entirely synthetic, generated from symbolic templates.
-While this design ensures verifiability and contamination resistance, it does not capture the linguistic diversity or contextual ambiguity of real-world engineering.
-More complex, ill-defined problems often require interpreting non-textual information, such as technical diagrams, schematics, or CAD models, which are not part of our current evaluation.
-This can be addressed in future versions by expanding the benchmark to include multi-modal tasks and by using real-world engineering documents as seeds for semi-structured problem generation.

-Third, the benchmark's scope, while covering 90 problem types, is currently limited to three core engineering branches.
-It does not yet include other major fields, such as civil, aerospace, or biomedical engineering.
-A clear next step is to expand the \ourdataset taxonomy in collaboration with domain experts to cover these additional fields, ensuring a more comprehensive test of engineering knowledge.
+First, as stated in \autoref{sec:experimental-setup}, this work intentionally evaluates models in a closed-book, tool-free setting to isolate intrinsic reasoning ability.
+This design choice, tied to verifiability, means we overlook iterative self-correction, risk assessment, and the stability assurance required for high-stakes deployment.
+Tool-augmented and retrieval-augmented reasoning are committed as a separate future setting.
+Second, \ourdataset is entirely synthetic.
+While this ensures verifiability and contamination resistance, symbolic templates produce linguistically constrained problem statements that do not capture the full diversity or contextual ambiguity of real-world engineering.
+More complex, ill-defined problems often require interpreting non-textual information such as technical diagrams, schematics, or CAD models.
+Future versions will address this by incorporating multi-modal tasks and using real-world engineering artifacts as seeds for semi-structured problem generation.
+Third, as noted in \autoref{sec:intro}, the benchmark is scoped to three core engineering branches as a depth-oriented design choice tied to verifiability rather than full disciplinary coverage.
+Expanding the \ourdataset taxonomy in collaboration with domain experts is a clear next step toward more comprehensive evaluation.